bagder/http3-explained/README.md

-**This is QUIC** is a collborative effort to document the QUIC protocol.
+**HTTP/3 explained** is a collborative effort to document the HTTP/3 and the QUIC protocols.
 Join in and help!

 Get the Web, PDF, or e-book versions on [gitbook.com](https://www.gitbook.com/book/bagder/this-is-quic/details).